Let's Dance (Five song)

-"Let's Dance" is the first single from English boy band Five's third and final studio album, Kingsize.
+"Let's Dance" is a song by English boy band Five.
+It was released on 13 August 2001 as the lead single from their third studio album, Kingsize (2001).
 The song was written by Richard Stannard, Julian Gallagher, Ash Howes, Martin Harrington, Abz Love, Jason "J" Brown, and Sean Conlon and produced by Stannard and Gallagher.

-Released on 13 August 2001, "Let's Dance" charted at number one on the UK Singles Chart, becoming Five's third and final number-one single, and was certified silver by the British Phonographic Industry (BPI).
-The song also peaked at number two in the Irish Singles Chart and became a top-10 in hit in Australia, Flanders, Greece, and Romania.
+"Let's Dance" charted at number one on the UK Singles Chart, becoming Five's third and final number-one single, and was certified silver by the British Phonographic Industry (BPI).
+The song also peaked at number two on the Irish Singles Chart and became a top-10 in hit in Australia, Flanders, Greece, and Romania.

 Music video

 The official music video was directed by Max and Dania.
+The music video used a life-sized cardboard image of Conlon since he was not present at the time of filming.
+While it claimed at the time that he was ill with glandular fever, he had actually left the band due to exhaustion and mental health issues.
+He told NME in 2022: "It wasn't the best.
+I was already feeling down and being replaced with a cardboard cutout was like a dig in the ribs.
+There wasn't the awareness then [that] there is now.
+Back then, if you said you had problems, there wasn't any sympathy."
+Robinson said in 2025 that the video should never have been allowed to happen.

-The music video used a life sized cardboard image of Conlon, since he was not present at the time of filming having actually left the band.
-The video was also the last music video that the band recorded together, as the video for "Closer to Me" was a compilation of old video footage, and the video for "Rock the Party" was animated.
+The video was also the last music video that Five recorded before their break-up, as the video for "Closer to Me" was a compilation of old video footage, and the video for "Rock the Party" was animated.